This crowdfunding campaign lets you give capital to companies changing the world

 As the video below shows, Acumen works across industries.
 That includes ventures like Cacao de Colombia, a premium chocolate producer that partners with local farmers in formerly war-torn regions of that country, and D.Light, the maker of low-cost solar-powered lanterns and other lighting solutions in East Africa.
 EduBridge, a workforce development company in India, charges a small fee to participants but will refund it if enrollees can’t quickly land a job.

-The #OneGreatIdea campaign page shares more about Acumen and its growing success stories.
+The #OneGreatIdea campaign, created in partnership with Documist, shares more about Acumen and its growing success stories.
 “The companies and leaders featured are representative of the types of bold, disruptive ideas that Acumen supports through its work,” says Carolyn Bielfeldt, Acumen’s head of content and communications, in an email to Fast Company.
-“All donations for this campaign are directed toward Acumen, so we can continue to identify, fund and scale innovative solutions tackling poverty–including those in the campaign–and develop the kind of audacious leaders who can bring those enterprises to life.
+“All donations for this campaign are directed toward Acumen, so we can continue to identify, fund and scale innovative solutions tackling poverty–including those in the campaign–and develop the kind of audacious leaders who can bring those enterprises to life.”